huynguyen250896/geneSA/README.md

 data (usually coded as 1 = death, 0 = alive).
 Note that samples in rows of clinical data are included in `data` and in exactly the same order before extracting it.

-Please download datasets [data_n_code](https://github.com/huynguyen250896/geneSA/tree/master/data_n_code) as examples to well grasp GeneSA's requirement on data structure. </br>
+Please see & download data [data_n_code](https://github.com/huynguyen250896/geneSA/tree/master/data_n_code) as examples to well grasp the GeneSA's requirement on data structure and its usage. </br>

 #### III.
 Pipeline
 ---